francescostumpo/tourapp-backend/README.md

 # tourapp project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
+The Java version used for the current project is "Oracle Java SDK 11".

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .